CoCoST: Automatic Complex Code Generation with Online Searching and Correctness Testing: Related Work

 \section{Related Work}

-The realm of automated code generation has been propelled by benchmark datasets such as HumanEval~\cite{chen2021humaneval}, MBPP~\cite{austin2021mbpp}, and APPS~\cite{hendrycksapps2021}, which assess the proficiency of language models in generating executable code from descriptions.
+\textbf{Code generation datasets.} The realm of automated code generation has been propelled by benchmark datasets such as HumanEval~\cite{chen2021humaneval}, MBPP~\cite{austin2021mbpp}, and APPS~\cite{hendrycksapps2021}, which assess the proficiency of language models in generating executable code from descriptions.
 These datasets encompass a variety of programming problems, yet recent studies have sought to escalate the complexity of code generation tasks.
 Works like DS-1000~\cite{Lai2022DS1000}, ClassEval~\cite{du2023classeval} and Text2Analysis~\cite{he2023text2analysis} have introduced datasets targeting specialized domains, including data science, object-oriented class generation, and data analysis.
 These endeavors reflect an emerging trend towards enhancing models' abilities to produce sophisticated and domain-specific code structures.

-Recent research has concentrated on improving Large Language Models (LLMs) for code generation via retrieve, refine and so on strategies.
-Retrieve enhances model performance by pulling in external information, with techniques like DocPrompt~\cite{zhou23docprompting} accessing fixed document repositories and SELVEVOLVE~\cite{jiang2023selfevolve} using models as knowledge bases.
-However, these are limited to document-sourced content and provide limited benefits.

-Refine iteratively enhances generated code for greater precision.
-Projects such as Self-Debug~\cite{chen2023teaching} and SELFEVOLVE~\cite{jiang2023selfevolve} focus on error refinement, while Self-Edit\cite{zhang-etal-2023-self} uses code execution results as feedback.
-Despite advancements, these methods often miss subtle bugs and are less applicable to complex, real-world code generation without readily available test cases or ground truths.
+In this paper, we select datasets with complex code generation to evaluate CoCoST.

+\paragraph{Retrieval-augmented code generation.} With the emergence of Large Language Models (LLMs), a variety of retrieval-augmented techniques have been developed to compensate for issues such as the inherent knowledge limitations.
+DocPrompt~\cite{zhou23docprompting} and SELVEVOLVE~\cite{jiang2023selfevolve} leverage document libraries or models as knowledge bases to improve code generation.
+However, their reliance on fixed document libraries limits the scope of information they can provide and confines the generated code to the context of these libraries.
+Furthermore, the prerequisite of preestablished document libraries prevents these approaches from being fully autonomous in real-world frameworks.
+Solutions such as WebGPT~\cite{nakano2022webgpt}, LaMDA~\cite{Thoppilan2022LaMDALM}, and FreshLLMs~\cite{vu2023freshllms} enhance the performance of natural language tasks by using online search or open web knowledge.
+However, because complex code generation often involves multiple steps and complexities, these methods struggle with direct application to complex code generation.